 Built upon a culture of inclusiveness, the Society for Developmental Biology Choose Development! program aims to augment the diversity of undergraduate students that enter doctoral (PhD) programs in pursuit of research careers in fields related to developmental biology.
-Initially funded by the National Science Foundation (2013-2016), SDB has extended the program for an additional two years (2016-2018) through bridge funding.
+The program was initially funded by the National Science Foundation (2013-2016).

 Undergraduate students with disabilities and those belonging to URM groups (Black/African Americans, Alaskan Natives, Hispanic Americans, Native Americans/Aboriginals, Native Hawaiians and US Pacific Islanders) who are United States or Canadian nationals (US/Canadian citizens and those born in lands under US/Canadian jurisdiction) or permanent residents residing within the United States or Canada and its territories may apply.
 Considering the duration of this program preference will be given to sophomores or students in their second year of undergraduate programs at the time of application.
 Applicants must be willing to travel to a different city for summer research in case no appropriate mentor is available in the vicinity.
 A stipend and some travel/living assistance will be provided.

-Online applications are now open for SDB Fellows and SDB Academic Mentors.
+Online applications for SDB Choose Development!
+Fellows and SDB Choose Development!
+Academic Mentors will be available soon.
 Applications can not be saved and returned to later.
 It is therefore recommended that you preview the questions and prepare your answers before beginning the online application.
-Rolling review of applications will begin in January 2017.
-Application deadline: February 15, 2017, 5pm ET.
+Rolling review of applications will begin in January 2020.
+Application deadline: February 14, 2020.

 Supported by grant NSF-IOS 1239422